-- 4.1 The Standing Orders make provision for the way in which Council Members and Independent Governance Associates should declare any conflicts of interest or potential conflicts of interest that arise during Board meetings. - 4.2 Council Members and Independent Members of non-statutory Committees should declare interests arising at meetings as set out in Standing Order 7 of the General Dental Council Standing Orders for the Conduct of Business for Council and Committees 2022. - 4.3 All conflicts of interest or potential conflicts of interest should be declared at the beginning of the relevant meeting. - 4.4 If it becomes clear during the meeting that there is or may be a conflict, this must also be declared as soon as the Member becomes aware of it. - 4.5 If a Member has a prejudicial interest in the agenda item under discussion, they should declare it and withdraw from the discussion and/or the meeting (for that item), in line with the Standing Orders and the decision of the Chair. - 4.6 All declared conflicts of interest or potential conflicts of interest will be recorded in the minutes for the meeting.
+- 4.1.
+The Standing Orders make provision for the way in which Council Members and Independent Governance Associates should declare any conflicts of interest or potential conflicts of interest that arise during Board meetings. - 4.2.
+Council Members and Independent Members of non-statutory Committees should declare interests arising at meetings as set out in the relevant paragraph of the Standing Orders: - For Council meetings, Standing Order 7 of the General Dental Council Standing Orders for the Conduct of Business 2017. - For non-statutory Committee meetings, Standing Order 6 of the General Dental Council Standing Orders for the Non-Statutory Committees of the Council 2018. - For the Statutory Panellists Assurance Committee (SPC), Standing Order 7 of the General Dental Council Standing Orders for the Appointments Committee 2016. - 4.3.
+All conflicts of interest or potential conflicts of interest should be declared at the beginning of the relevant meeting. - 4.4.
+If it becomes clear during the meeting that there is or may be a conflict, this must also be declared as soon as the Member becomes aware of it.

+- 4.5.
+If a Member has a prejudicial interest in the agenda item under discussion, they should declare it and withdraw from the discussion and/or the meeting (for that item), in line with the Standing Orders and the decision of the Chair. - 4.6.
+All declared conflicts of interest or potential conflicts of interest will be recorded in the minutes for the meeting.
 Members who have a prejudicial interest in relation to a particular item of business shall not count towards the quorum for that item.